Under the Knife (Gotham): Plot

 Feeling The Ogre may be coming for Lee (Morena Baccarin), Gordon (Ben McKenzie) unsuccessfully tries to convince her to leave town.
 In a bar, Lennon (Milo Ventimiglia) has a new date: Barbara (Erin Richards).
 He plans to kill her in her penthouse but decides not to after he realizes she feels lonely and depressed.
 Not comfortable with him, she tells him to go.

 Gordon and Bullock (Donal Logue) interrogate the first victim of The Ogre's revenge, Detective Ben Mueller (Laurence Mason), whose wife was killed by The Ogre.
 They're then cornered by The Ogre, who then calls Gordon and threatens to kill someone unless he retires from the investigation.
 While inspecting a manor, they save a butler, Jacob Skolimski (Daniel Davis) from being hanged and discover the corpse of Constance Van Groot.
 They realize the Ogre is called Jason Skolimski, the son of Jacob and Constance Van Groot (the foster mother), who killed her for not being a good mother.

 Bruce (David Mazouz) and Selina (Camren Bicondova) continue their investigation in Wayne Enterprises.
 Accompanied by Barbara, they attend Wayne Enterprises' Charity Ball.
 While Bruce distracts Sid Bunderslaw (Michael Potts), the director of Physical Operations, Selina steals Bunderslaw's keys to make a copy.
 Cobblepot (Robin Lord Taylor) is forced to have dinner with Maroni (David Zayas) and his mother Gertrude (Carol Kane).
 While talking, Maroni reveals to Gertrude that his son has killed many people.
 Cobblepot swears to kill him.

 While looking for files, Nygma (Cory Michael Smith) discover Kringle (Chelsea Spack) has bruises in her arm from Dougherty (Zachary Spicer).
-Nygma confronts Dougherty outside his apartment, Dougherty begins to beat him but Nygma accidentally stabs him.
+Nygma confronts Dougherty outside Kringle's apartment, Dougherty begins to beat him but Nygma accidentally stabs him.
 Realizing he would implicate him, Ed is forced to stab him to death.
 Gordon realizes Barbara was with him on a photograph in the last Ball, realizing The Ogre is with Barbara.
 In his home, Lennon introduces Barbara to a room of BDSM and torture tools.